Last reviewed 5 September 2022

 No young person’s risk assessment had been carried out.
 The apprentice had not been properly trained.
 He was not properly supervised.
 The training centre was prosecuted and fined under s.3 of the HSWA.
 It was also sued by the apprentice who received compensation.
 He was left permanently disabled.

 More recently, the University of Northumbria at Newcastle was fined after two students fell seriously ill following a laboratory experiment.

 Students were learning about the effects of caffeine as part of a sports experiment.
 Part of the course included a practical exercise where volunteer students would take quantities of caffeine to demonstrate the impact.
 Two of the volunteer students drank a solution with 100 times the amount that should have been taken as part of the experiment.
 They immediately suffered from dizziness, blurred vision, vomiting, shaking and rapid heartbeat.
 They were rushed to hospital where their conditions were considered life threatening.
 Dialysis was required to rid their bodies of the excessive levels of caffeine.

 An investigation by the HSE found that the protocols set out for the experiment were not followed.
 The instructions were to use 200mg tablets but as they were not available the students were provided with caffeine in a powdered form.
 This created a situation where the students miscalculated the amount of powder to use and overdosed the two volunteers.

 University of Northumbria pleaded guilty to breaching s.3(1) of the HSWA and was fined £400,000 and ordered to pay costs of £26,468.22.

 The provision of training by employers is mandatory.
-They must make sure that when their employees undergo such training whether it be in a training room, workshop or laboratory, those employees are safe.
-This can only be achieved through the risk assessment process.
+Employers must make sure that when their employees undergo such training whether it be in a training room, workshop or laboratory, those employees are safe.
+This can be achieved through the risk assessment process.